 • Your request must be made in writing and the best way is to use our online form

-• You can get help to make your request at any of our Council offices
+• You can get help to make your request at our Customer service centre

 Request a review of your benefits decision